 Already heard about eBay drop shipping policy 2019?
 In recent days, drop shippers around the world started reporting getting emails with the title “Your Top Rated Seller status will be removed: Selling practices policy”.
 The email mentioned that eBay has collected evidence that the items sold on the account are purchased from another online retailer or marketplace which is a violation of eBay’s selling practices.

 Will eBay close the door for the drop shipping community?
 We have decided to further investigate the phenomena, more on that below.

 eBay Drop Shipping Policy in 2019

 In order to further understand eBay’s Selling practices policies related to drop shipping, we reached the page about eBay drop shipping policy which refers more specifically to the practice of drop shipping on eBay and not how to sell on eBay in general.

 Specific policies for Drop Shipping. eBay

 The policy states that listing products on eBay which are sourced from another retailer or marketplace is a violation of eBay’s terms of service and might lead to a variety of sanctions, from lower display in the search results, restrictions or even a suspension of your seller account.

 Let’s try to analyze the thoughts behind the decision of eBay to publish such message to the sellers’ community.

-On one hand, drop shipping, no matter where it is sourced from, is great for eBay.
+On the one hand, drop shipping, no matter where it is sourced from, is great for eBay.
 It brings diversity to eBay’s product catalog with new products that otherwise eBay buyers would not be exposed to.
 It increases eBay’s gross profit directly due to the fact the items are sold at a premium price which eBay gets a fee from and it brings more sellers to list more items that pay more seller fees.

 Why is Dropshipping Risky for eBay?